sahanruwantha/PDSA_ASSIGNMENT/README.md

 ## 3.1.7.
 Screenshot of the Normalized DB Table Structure used for this Game Option

 ## 3.1.8.
 Compare the time taken & logic used for the Sequential program & the Threaded program.

+_Note: The provided code does not include a sequential implementation of the Eight Queens Puzzle solver._

 # 3.2.
 Tic-Tac-Toe